ski3r3n/lecturizefinal/README.md

 ## Getting Started

-You are strongly recommended to use the deployed version of Lecturize at [https://lecturize.vercel.app](https://lecturize.vercel.app)
+You are strongly recommended to use the deployed version of Lecturize at [https://lecturizepw.netlify.app](https://lecturizepw.netlfiy.app).
+An alternative is [https://lecturize.vercel.app](https://lecturize.vercel.app)

 However, if you wish to run it locally, you can follow the steps below.